giellalt/lang-tkl/src-fst-morphology-root.lexc.md

 given the proper use of these flags.
 |  @U.Cap.Obl@ | Allowing downcasing of derived names: deatnulasj.
 |  @U.Cap.Opt@ | Allowing downcasing of derived names: deatnulasj.

+Use the following flag diacritics to control tag placement for prefixing
+|  @U.verb.sg@ | Tag moving from prefixing to +Sg
+|  @U.verb.pl@ | Tag moving from prefixing to +Pl

 The word forms in Tokelauan language start from the lexeme roots of basic word classes, or optionally from prefixes: